-October 19, 2023
+October 10, 2024

-To the Honorable Chairman and Commissioners of the Minnesota Sports Facilities Authority:
+To the Honorable Chairman and Commissioners of the Minnesota Sports Facilities Authority and the Citizens of Minnesota:

-I am pleased to submit to you the Annual Comprehensive Financial Report (ACFR) of the Minnesota Sports Facilities Authority (Authority) for the fiscal year ended June 30, 2023.
+I am pleased to submit to you the Annual Comprehensive Financial Report (ACFR) of the Minnesota Sports Facilities Authority (Authority) for the fiscal year ended June 30, 2024.
 The financial statements included in this report conform to generally accepted accounting principles as promulgated by the Governmental Accounting Standards Board (GASB).
 Responsibility for the accuracy of the data and the completeness and fairness of the presentation, including all disclosures, rest with management.
 To the best of my knowledge and belief, the enclosed data are accurate in all material respects and are reported in a manner that presents fairly the financial position and results of operations of the Authority.
 Disclosures have been included to enable the reader to gain the maximum understanding of the Authority's financial and business affairs.